A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Dust-obscured luminosity fraction

-\cite{whitaker17} studied the Spitzer/MIPS samples and found that the $f_{\rm obscured}$-$M_*$ relation does not change from $z=0$ to $2.5$.
+\cite{whitaker17} studied the \textit{Spitzer}/MIPS samples and found that the $f_{\rm obscured}$-$M_*$ relation does not change from $z=0$ to $2.5$.
 They fit the UV-near-IR photometry with \cite{bc03} models and used the \cite{dh02} template to convert 24{\um} flux densities to total IR luminosities.
 Then assuming the \cite{kennicutt98} and \cite{bell05} calibrations, they converted UV and IR luminosities to SFRs to estimate $f_{\rm obsc} = \frac{\rm SFR_{IR}}{\rm SFR_{IR}+SFR_{UV}}$.
-While the two relationships are in relatively good agreement within the scatter of the relation in Figure~\ref{fig:obsc_frac_w17}, there are a few differences between the \cite{whitaker17} study and this work that contribute to the mild disagreement between the two relationships. \cite{whitaker17} used a single log-averaged IR template to convert PAH luminosity to total IR luminosity across their sample at $z\sim 0.5-2.5$.
-While this assumption works for galaxies at high metallicities (and high masses), as we showed in the previous section, below $\sim 0.5 Z_{\odot}$ the PAH fraction decreases uniformly from $z\sim 0-2$.
-Therefore, using the high-metallicity end calibrations would overestimate the IR luminosities at lower metallicities (and masses).
-Additionally, the different area and sensitivity of SMILES compared to the MIPS/Spitzer surveys can play a role in the observed discrepancy between this study and the \citet{whitaker17} study.
+While the two relationships are in relatively good agreement within the scatter of the relation in Figure~\ref{fig:obsc_frac_w17}, there are a few differences between the \cite{whitaker17} study and this work that contribute to some disagreement between the two relationships. \cite{whitaker17} used a single log-averaged IR template from \cite{dh02} (i.e. a fixed IR SED shape) to convert PAH luminosity to total IR luminosity for their sample at $z\sim 0.5-2.5$.
+While at high metallicities and masses, galaxies may have a more uniform IR SED shape, and hence, the assumption of a single IR SED would be valid, that is not always the case at low metallicities.
+As we showed in the previous section, below $\sim 0.5 Z_{\odot}$ the PAH fraction decreases uniformly from $z\sim 0-2$.
+Therefore, using the high-metallicity end calibrations would overestimate the IR luminosities at lower metallicities (and masses; see also e.g. \citealt{shivaei17,shivaei22a}).
+Therefore, the single IR SED assumption in \citet{whitaker17} might have overestimated their IR luminosity values at lower masses.
+Additionally, the different area and sensitivity of SMILES compared to the MIPS/\textit{Spitzer} surveys can play a role in the observed discrepancy between this study and the \citet{whitaker17} study.
 SMILES is more sensitive to less obscured galaxies at a fixed mass relative to the MIPS samples.
-In fact, the fit to our data using the \citet{whitaker17} formalism and an ODR fitting procedure (i.e., taking into account the uncertainties on {\fobsc}) closely follows the \citet{whitaker17} curve.
+In fact, the fit to our data using the \citet{whitaker17} formalism and an ODR fitting procedure (i.e. taking into account the uncertainties on {\fobsc}) closely follows the \citet{whitaker17} curve.
 This is because a few highly obscured galaxies with very low {\fobsc} uncertainties dominate the fit -- a similar bias that a MIPS-based sample would have.
-Furthermore, SMILES has a smaller area compared to the Spitzer MIPS surveys, and hence, is likely missing a (more rare) population of massive and highly attenuated galaxies.
+Furthermore, SMILES has a smaller area compared to the \textit{Spitzer}/MIPS surveys, and hence, is likely missing a (rarer) population of massive and highly attenuated galaxies.